-The seven vendors included in this list of the best HR software offer comprehensive human capital management suites that are suitable for both mid-market and large organizations that prefer an all-in-one system.
-These products include core HR (employee records, payroll and benefits), talent management (recruiting, learning, performance and compensation management) and other essential HR tools.
+The vendors included in this list are 12 of the top HR software options.
+Each offers comprehensive human capital management suites that are suitable for both mid-market and large organizations that prefer an all-in-one system.
+The software options mentioned here include modules such as core HR (employee records, payroll and benefits), talent management (recruiting, learning, performance, compensation management and succession planning) and other essential HR tools.
+However, some may rely on third parties for certain functionalities, such as payroll.
+All the systems are delivered in the cloud via software as a service.

 - For companies with offices in the United States and Canada, ADP offers a cross-border system that allows you to store all employee records in one database.
 The data is easily accessible for reporting, viewing and managing workflow approvals.